 The emotional appeal didn’t work.
 She lost her re-election by the slimmest of margins and the Republicans went on to capture every office in the state.

-Down in Texas, Miriam Ferguson was sworn in as the state’s 29th governor on January 20, 1925.
+Down in Texas, Miriam Ferguson was sworn in as the state’s twenty-ninth governor on January 20, 1925.
 Over the next few months she actually managed to shepherd a number of proposals through the state legislature, most notably outlawing the Ku Klux Klan.